 If drum replacement and/or sampling are used in conjunction with the real drums, we may want to EQ the overheads in a way that enhances the samples or simply adjust the fader level of the overheads to increase or decrease.

 If we're using processing that darkens the sound, we may want to pull up more cymbal brilliance by EQing the overheads (or by turning them up).
-When using parallel compression, we may want to adjust the EQ of the overheads to adjust the top-end as well.
+When using parallel compression, we may want to adjust the EQ of the overheads to adjust the top-end as well (if we send overheads to the parallel compressor at all).

 Eliminating Low-end Rumble